 Columbia Biosciences Corporation

-Henry Linsert is the CEO of Columbia Biosciences Corporation.
+Henry Linsert is the Chairman and CEO of Columbia Biosciences Corporation.

-Previously, he served as Chairman of the Board and CEO of Martek Biosciences Corporation, a company that develops and sells products from microalgae.
+Previously, he served as Chairman and CEO of Martek Biosciences Corporation, a company that develops and sells products from microalgae.
 Microalgae are microplants.
-The Company is engaged in the commercial development of microalgae into a portfolio of high value products and product candidates consisting of Nutritional Products, Advanced Detection Systems and Other Products, primarily Algal Genomics.
+The Company is engaged in the commercial development of microalgae into a portfolio of high-value products and product candidates consisting of Nutritional Products, Advanced Detection Systems and Other Products, primarily Algal Genomics.
 Nutritional products include nutritional oils for infant formula, dietary supplementation and other products.
 Advanced Detection Systems products include fluorescent dyes from various algae for use in scientific applications for detection of certain biological processes.

 Mr. Linsert received an M.A. in economics from George Washington University and a B.A. from Duke University.
-In 2006, he received the Ernst & Young Entrepreneur of the Year Life Sciences Award for Washington DC area and was a national runner up for the same category.
+In 2006, he received the Ernst & Young Entrepreneur of the Year Life Sciences Award for the Washington, DC, area and was a national runner up for the same category.
 In 2009, he was one of three inductees into the Space Technology Hall of Fame.